CPT® Process - How a Code Becomes a Code

-- that the suggested service/procedure is not requested as a means to report extraordinary circumstances related to the performance of a procedure/service already having a specific CPT code.
+- The descriptor for the procedure or service is not proposed as a means to report extraordinary circumstnces related to the performance of a procedure or service already described in the CPT code set; and

 CPT Category II codes are supplemental tracking codes that can be used for performance measurement.
 The use of the tracking codes for performance measurement will decrease the need for record abstraction and chart review, and thereby minimize administrative burdens on physicians and other health care professionals.
 These codes are intended to facilitate data collection about quality of care by coding certain services and/or test results that support performance measures and that have been agreed upon as contributing to good patient care.
 Some codes in this category may relate to compliance by the health care professional with state or federal law.

 The use of these codes is optional.
 The codes are not required for correct coding and may not be used as a substitute for Category I codes.